citp/privacy-policy-historical/a/as/ask/ask.fm.md

   * The “Privacy” tab of the [Settings](http://ask.fm/?back=%252Faccount%252Fsettings%252Fprivacy) page allows you to: (1) switch off receiving anonymous questions; and (2) hide your answers from appearing in the “Stream”.
   * You can opt out of receiving certain e-mail notifications from us, including emails advertising Ask.fm products and services, by clicking the “Notifications” tab of the Settings page on the mobile app and through the “Privacy” tab of the [Settings](http://ask.fm/?back=%252Faccount%252Fsettings%252Fprivacy) page on the site.
   * Blocking other users.
-You have the ability to add any user to your “blacklist” at any time by clicking on the “block” button on that user’s profile.
+You have the ability to add any user to your “blocklist” at any time by clicking on the “block” button on that user’s profile.
 This will prevent the user from asking you a question.